sttak/christmas-soda-test-2023/README.md

-An interesting observations is that person 6 had a distinct scoring pattern compared to the rest of the participants, and are located to the very left in the PCA plot.
+An interesting observations is that person 6 had a distinct scoring pattern compared to the rest of the participants, and are located to the very right in the PCA plot.

 Person 1 that did not sit with a table, had similar scoring pattern as the participants seated at table 2.